 We probably all love mediaeval gargoyles depictting realistic, fantastic, monstrous or terrifying creatures.
 However, we shouldn’t dismiss geometric gargoyles; although most of them are contemporary, they too are often interesting in form and style.

-Today, I’ll be talking about geometric gargoyles and those representing a variety of objects, because these also demonstrate their sculptor’s creativity.
+Today, we’ll be talking about geometric gargoyles and those representing a variety of objects, because these also demonstrate their sculptor’s creativity.

-As we know, after the Gothic period, the use of gargoyles to depict humans and beings of all kinds declined in favour of simple metal or stone spouts, although gargoyles representing creatures continued to be produced in the Renaissance, especially in Spain. .
+After the Gothic period, the use of gargoyles to depict humans and beings of all kinds declined in favour of simple metal or stone spouts, although gargoyles representing creatures continued to be produced in the Renaissance, especially in Spain.

 But by the mid-16th century, cylindrical gargoyles with geometric designs predominated.